Zip Codes: 91401, 91042, 91403, 91404, 91405

 For those looking for a mental workout instead, Chess Park is just the place.
 The level of play is high, and overall tone is fairly serious, but challengers are always welcome.

-Development is currently underway for the two new centrally located parks, Palisades Garden Walk and Town Square, that will transform Santa Monica's Civic Center, providing a gateway with a strong connection to Palisades Park and the Santa Monica Pier.
-Construction began in the spring of 2012 and is planned for completed in the spring of 2013. the two parks are the.
+The city of Santa Monica recently completed development of two new centrally located parks, Palisades Garden Walk and Town Square, that have transformed Santa Monica's Civic Center, providing a gateway with a strong connection to Palisades Park and the Santa Monica Pier.
 The combined project sites encompass roughly 7 acres from City Hall to Ocean Avenue and from the 10 Freeway to the future Olympic Drive.

 A work-out hotspot for folks from a walks of life, the Santa Monica Steps or “the stairs” are actually two sets of stairs, one concrete and one wooden, which combine to connect Adelaide Drive to the ocean level street below.
 The stairs are comprised of 189 steps in total and on any given day scores of people can be seen, with earbuds in place, working up a sweat as they ascend and descend the stairs.